 Though Telehealth visits typically include an originating site, CMS is waiving the requirement therefore patients can receive telehealth services in their home.
 In addition, Telehealth visits are usually limited to patients in rural areas but CMS has waived this requirement.

-Though subject to state law, includes:
+Though subject to state law, distant sites include:

 A medical professional is not required to present the beneficiary to the physician or practitioner unless it is medically necessary.
 The decision of medical necessity is made by the physician or practitioner at the distant site.